-Non-prescription medication, as well as alternative (non-fda approved) medications can only be administered by school personnel with a Parent Consent for Medications Form signed by the parent/legal guardian.
-All medication must be in the original container, cannot be expired, and administered per container instructions, and must be stored in the health room.
-Forms can be found on Pewaukee School district home page under Departments, Nursing Services, forms and Information
+Non-prescription medication can only be administered by school personnel with a Parent Consent for Medication Form signed by the parent/guardian.
+All medication must be in the original container, cannot be expired and will only be administered per the instructions indicated on the container.
+Medication will be stored in the Health Room.
+The Parent Consent for Medication Form can be found on the Pewaukee School District home page under Departments, Nursing Services, Forms.